 Documenting the process makes it easier to identify the last step and move on to the next one.

 It also makes it easy to train other persons on the process, which ensures continuity.

 5. Harness the Power of Technology

 At PencilPay, we make it easy to complete the account reconciliation process with one quick tap of the mouse.
-Why take our word for it?
 Pick your plan and try it free for 30 days.
 Your accountants will be glad you did.